-Malware such as Neverquest, Zeus or GameOver Zeus is getting more aggressive every day and the stealth way it steals money makes it even more dangerous.
+Malware such as Neverquest, Zeus, or GameOver Zeus is getting more aggressive daily, and the stealthy way it steals money makes it even more dangerous.

 The methods used by Neverquest and similar MITB (man-in-the-browser) attacks are described in the following video:

-In short: by obtaining full control over the client computer, hackers can circumvent any protection, including hardware tokens with a changing code.
-The latter would significantly impede their task comparable to other temporary codes (not expiring), but not enough to deem this measure sufficient.
-Worst part is, any dialog or input box looks like a part of your website, even on SSL with an EV certificate!
+By obtaining complete control over the client’s computer, hackers can circumvent any protection, including hardware tokens with a changing code.
+The latter would significantly impede their task comparable to other temporary regulations (not expiring), but not enough to deem this measure sufficient.
+The worst part is any dialog or input box looks like a part of your website, even on SSL with an EV certificate!
 All modifications happen to the HTML in the browser, where your organization no longer has control.

-Man-in-the-Browser attacks have dramatically changed the way online banking is done – and this change applies to all banks and financial institutions globally.
-Usernames, passwords and temporary codes are no longer an efficient protection in the presence of multiple viruses able to circumvent and intercept them.
+Man-in-the-Browser attacks have dramatically changed how online banking is done – this change applies to all banks and financial institutions globally.
+Usernames, passwords, and temporary codes are no longer efficient protection in the presence of multiple viruses able to circumvent and intercept them.

-The essence of this attack makes it look as if your own website is compromised and your own organization’s security is lacking.
-This is a very serious reputation issue where your clients lose faith in you and there is nothing you can do on your side to counter their opinion other than customer education.
+The essence of this attack makes it look as if your website is compromised and your organization’s security is lacking.
+This is a severe reputation issue where your clients lose faith in you, and there is nothing you can do to counter their opinion other than customer education.

-One of your primary tasks is not only to protect them, but to show how the same attack happens to even the largest banks worldwide, so they could realize that switching to the online banking at another bank will not make them safer, unless they can ensure the security of the computer from which they perform their online banking.
+One of your primary tasks is not only to protect them but to show how the same attack happens to even the largest banks worldwide, so they can realize that switching to online banking at another bank will not make them safer unless they can ensure the security of the computer from which they perform their online banking.
 They could switch banks every day – and get compromised every day – as long as the malware is still on their system, stealing credentials and sending them to their masters.

-Customer education and awareness comes first: your customers should realize that the responsibility for the security of their computer is theirs, just like the security of their money in their own home (or wallet).
-You, in turn, have a much larger arsenal of knowledge and experience in information security and are the ones who have a responsibility to share them in the right way and using the right channels, clearly and frequently enough.
+Customer education and awareness come first: your customers should realize that the responsibility for the security of their computer is theirs, just like the security of their money in their own homes (or wallet).
+You, in turn, have a much larger arsenal of knowledge and experience in information security and are the ones who have a responsibility to share them in the right way and using the proper channels, clearly and frequently enough.

 You will need the active involvement of your marketing department in this task because of their close relationship with the customers and their good communication skills, translating IT jargon into understandable language for your clients.

-Any financial institution has to go through a serious transformation before any significant security measures are applied to their online payment processing systems, such as e-banking, for example.
-During this period, which usually is between 3 to 6 months or even more (depending on the quality of your team and the funding available) your organization will need temporary ‘patches’ which will still allow payments to go through while the risk of fraud should be lessened as much as possible.
+Any financial institution has to undergo a severe transformation before significant security measures are applied to its online payment processing systems, such as e-banking.
+During this period, which usually is between 3 to 6 months or even more (depending on the quality of your team and the funding available), your organization will need temporary ‘patches’ which will still allow payments to go through while the risk of fraud should be lessened as much as possible.

-Banks and Social Networking is something that just does not mix up – even for their marketing teams.
-If your organization is the same, don’t be ashamed, accept the guilt and start improving yourself.
-Your customers have to get used to the thought that whatever their question is, your Twitter and Facebook as well as LinkedIn accounts are always responsive and ready to step in and assist.
+Banks and Social Networking are something that just does not mix up – even for their marketing teams.
+If your organization is the same, don’t be ashamed; accept the guilt and improve yourself.
+Your customers have to get used to the thought that whatever their question is, your Twitter, Facebook, and LinkedIn accounts are always responsive and ready to step in and assist.

-Get to your management, get to the marketing management and start pushing them to improve their processes.
+Get to your management and the marketing management, and start pushing them to improve their processes.
 Relying on e-mail is so 1990, people!
-Finally, there’s Aweber and Mailchimp for those of you who still rely on e-mail.
+Finally, there’s Aweber and Mailchimp for those who still rely on e-mail.
 Do it right.
-In a crisis your methods of communication have to be already practiced and proven effective.
-Sometimes you will have just minutes to inform all your customers of an impeding change, not days or weeks, and social networking and e-mail marketing services can do wonders for that.
+In a crisis, your methods of communication have to be already practiced and proven effective.
+Sometimes you will have just minutes to inform all your customers of an impending change, not days or weeks, and social networking and e-mail marketing services can do wonders for that.

-Have a structured and consistent approach for the education of your clients
+Have a structured and consistent approach to the education of your clients.

-Implement a plan for creating security awareness, which would consistently and consequentially explain their challenge – it cannot be done with one gigantic mail, they simply will not read it.
-If you you have to, print brochures and send them out – use every available communication channel to inform them about the current virus outbreak.
-Do not make the mistake of telling them your online banking is at risk – just tell them that the online banking of institutions across the globe is at risk, because it’s a global problem for every organization – which it is.
+Implement a plan for creating security awareness, which would consistently and consequentially explain their challenge – it cannot be done with one gigantic mail; they simply will not read it.
+If you have to, print brochures and send them out – use every communication channel to inform them about the current virus outbreak.
+Do not make the mistake of telling them your online banking is at risk – just tell them that the online banking of institutions across the globe is at stake because it’s a global problem for every organization – which it is.

-Instead of showing panic and haste to save your clients from the risk of banking with you, try turning the tables in your favor and instead be the bearer of good news – that no matter the global hacking attacks against all banks, you will step up and show your clients the way out with your outstanding technical knowledge and advice – for free, so they would safely bank with any organization they want.
-Thanking you, they’ll bank with you – because you were the only one to actually show care and understanding of the problem, while everyone else were playing hide and seek with the hackers, burying their heads in the sand.
+Instead of showing panic and haste to save your clients from the risk of banking with you, try turning the tables in your favor and rather be the bearer of good news – that no matter the global hacking attacks against all banks, you will step up and show your clients the way out with your outstanding technical knowledge and advice – for free, so they would safely bank with any organization they want.
+Thanking you, they’ll bank with you – because you were the only one to show care and understanding of the problem while everyone else was hiding and seeking with the hackers, burying their heads in the sand.

-One major strategy inefficiency which many organizations face is sending out technical messages to their clients without realizing that these messages are received primarily by non-tech personnel, such as accountants – they usually ignore technical advice automatically.
-Help them by placing a little note saying this advice is for their system administrators or tech support company – they will pass the message along and you will not have written it in vain.
+One significant strategy inefficiency many organizations face is sending out technical messages to their clients without realizing that these messages are received primarily by non-tech personnel, such as accountants – they usually ignore technical advice automatically.
+Help them by placing a little note saying this advice is for their system administrators or tech support company – they will pass the message along, and you will not have written it in vain.

 Technical changes for your e-banking system

-The minimum you can implement is a hardware token, generating a new code every 30 seconds.
-An extra method of protection would be a hardware token which accepts transaction details as input and outputs a unique 6-8 digit code as a result – which completely eliminates the risk of a Man-in-the-browser attack, but would be a significant inconvenience to your customers, eventually causing more damage than not having it at all.
+You can only implement a hardware token, generating a new code every 30 seconds.
+A different protection method would be a hardware token that accepts transaction details as input and outputs a unique 6-8 digit code, eliminating the risk of a Man-in-the-browser attack.
+Still, it would significantly inconvenience your customers, eventually causing more damage than not having it at all.

-Whichever token you choose remember: it will not protect your customers from malware.
+Whichever token you choose, remember: it will not protect your customers from malware.
 You absolutely must remember that!
-Viruses will ask your customers to enter unique token numbers / combinations in fake pages, on their mobiles (smartphones get infected too) and generally the times when token gave enough security are gone.
+Viruses will ask your customers to enter unique token numbers/combinations in fake pages on their mobiles (smartphones get infected, too).
+Generally, the times when the pass gives enough security are gone.

-There are a few companies doing that, the one I personally recommend is ProMon.
-While reviewing dozens and dozens of solutions and vendors out there they are the ones who provide the highest level of protection against financial malware.
-You can actually go ahead and infect a virtual machine, install their browser, visit a test e-banking account (a test account, not yours!) – or an account with no money on it – the malware will not be able to inject ANYTHING – and any software keyloggers you might have had, will be useless to the attackers.
-Unfortunately this is something which end-users cannot buy – but you as the financial organization can and … well, you should.
-Because out of the dozens other huge vendors with humongous pricing and doubtful performance, solutions which you will have to implement for months and months – this one is QUICK to implement and is really effective.
-At least you should give it a test spin.
+A few companies are doing that; the one I recommend is ProMon.
+While reviewing dozens and dozens of solutions and vendors out there, they are the ones who provide the highest level of protection against financial malware.
+You can go ahead and infect a virtual machine, install their browser, visit a test e-banking account (a test account, not yours!) – or an account with no money on it – the malware will not be able to inject ANYTHING – and any software keyloggers you might have had will be useless to the attackers.
+Unfortunately, end-users cannot buy this, but you, as the financial organization, can, and … well, you should.
+Because out of the dozens of other massive vendors with humongous pricing and doubtful performance, solutions that you will have to implement for months and months – this one is QUICK to implement and is effective.
+At least it would be best if you gave it a test spin.

 Content Security Policy

-Most web developers have never heard of this and if yours have not, you can excuse them.
-People don’t usually need to implement Content Security Policy until it’s really needed, one of these cases is when your clients are under attack from a banking trojan.
-As one of the few measures you can actually implement on your side, on the web server, it will be a shame if you don’t.
+Most web developers have never heard of this; if yours have not, you can excuse them.
+People don’t usually need to implement Content Security Policy until required; one of these cases is when a banking trojan attacks your clients.
+As one of the few measures you can implement on your side, on the web server, it will be a shame if you don’t.

-Since the instructions the browser to trust only your code are delivered in a way which is still modifiable by the attacker CSP is not a silver bullet – but it will buy you time until they can figure out what tools you’re using to counter their attack.
+Since the instructions for the browser to trust only your code is delivered in a way that is still modifiable by the attacker, CSP is not a silver bullet – but it will buy you time until they can figure out what tools you’re using to counter their attack.
 As with any technical measure, it can be bypassed if not implemented correctly.

-Being a measure which is quick to implement – do it now, keep in mind that it’s just an additional layer of protection which will be peeled off sooner or later.
+Being a measure that is quick to implement – do it now; remember that it’s just an additional layer of protection that will be peeled off sooner or later.

-When an attacker fully controls the computer of your client you have no other choice but choose a different communication path with them to confirm and verify transactions.
-Unfortunately malware writers have upgraded their toolsets long ago and are already using man-in-the-mobile attacks intercepting SMS messages… but that’s a different story for a follow-up post.
+When an attacker fully controls your client’s computer, you have no choice but to choose a different communication path with them to confirm and verify transactions.
+Unfortunately, malware writers upgraded their toolsets long ago.
+They are already using man-in-the-mobile attacks to intercept SMS messages… but that’s a different story for a follow-up post.

 Let’s get back to the Out of band confirmation.
-You could send confirmations for every transaction over a certain limit – say, $100 or $500, depending on the client and the bank – this way the client may react quickly and get their money back even if they do get stolen.
-This method is very effective, but slightly annoying for accountants, who send transactions every few minutes.
-You should provide an opt-out mechanism and alternative notification methods (account page, e-mail, mobile app, etc) to confirm transactions with clients.
+You could send proofs for every transaction over a specific limit – say, $100 or $500, depending on the client and the bank – so the client may react quickly and get their money back even if they get stolen.
+This method is very effective but slightly annoying for accountants, who send transactions every few minutes.
+You should provide an opt-out mechanism and alternative notification methods (account page, e-mail, mobile app, etc.) to confirm client transactions.

 You could also run an automated telephone system, calling your clients and telling them of impending transaction details and requiring them to press 1 to confirm or 2 to refuse a transaction – just an idea.
-It would be much more expensive then an SMS system and to say the least, much more annoying.
+It would be much more expensive than an SMS system and annoying.